 Farther Away From it All

 Or you can split up your Utah trip across several wild spaces.
 Start with the rugged scenery of Joshua Tree Scenic Backway or the Mars-like landscape of Gooseberry Mesa and then add the expansive views and natural quiet of Red Cliffs National Conservation Area.

 You’ll find full solitude in Ashdown Gorge Wilderness Area, where only 10 miles of trail sprinkle the 7,000-acre expanse.
 Later, you can drop deep into Bryce Canyon National Park’s spire-filled backcountry, where few tourists ever venture.

 Capitol Reef National Park will provide you with a national park experience without the usual crowds.
 After a spectacular sunset, you can gaze at the Milky Way in one of Utah’s internationally-certified Dark Sky Parks.

-Towering sandstone buttes stand as silent sentinels over the spirit of the desert at Monument Valley.
+Towering sandstone buttes stand as silent sentinels over the spirit of the desert at Monument Valley and ancestral cliff dwellings hide in the canyons of Bears Ears National Monument.
 Soak up the vast expanses and cloistered spaces of the Needles District of Canyonlands National Park, where you can you feel like the only person in the world.

 Spend a few days away from the hustle and bustle and gain a new appreciation for the peace you’ll find in wild places.